RRFayad/helios-project/README.md

 4. Date Selectors:

 - Initially, I implemented a month selector based on my interpretation of the product requirements;
-- However, to avoid redundancy with the month slider, I replaced it with a date picker calendar;
+- However, to allow the user to able to select specific dates, I replaced it with a date picker calendar;
+  - (**Check from 1'06" of the demo video to compare both selectors**)
 - ** To switch back to the original month selector:**
   - Open [TimeSelector file](/src/components/TimeSelector/TimeSelector.tsx);
   - Comment out the `DatePickerByDay` Component(line 59 in my case): `<DatePickerByDay dispatch={dispatch} />`;